Tackling Digital Poverty: How to Beat The Digital Divide

 So How Can We Beat The Digital Poverty?

 In New Mexico, 22.1% of households don’t have Internet access at home.
 It begs the question of how those kids managed to keep up at school in the past two years.

 One of the most cost-effective things is to offer people free digital literacy education.
 This could be offered in schools, libraries, and other community centers.
 The Scouts, a worldwide organization, now has a Digital Citizen badge kids can earn, where they learn things like how to create a secure password.

 Libraries are great for people to access computers and the Internet and are often where lifelong learning courses are delivered.
 While we might not be able to easily add to the school curriculum, after-school clubs can offer added formative learning about machine data analytics and its applications in today’s businesses and scientific research.
-Digital literacy should be taught in schools, however.
+Digital poverty or literacy should be taught in schools, however.

 The next thing we can do is find hardware donation programs to acquire the equipment necessary to participate in the digital world.
 Some organizations accept broken or malfunctioning computers and refurbish them to redistribute them to people who need them.

 Libraries also usually have computers people can use, but people need access to their laptops and phones.
 Communities can also fundraise to pay for laptops both in-person and online if there isn’t any government assistance.

 Consistent access to reliable WiFi is not a foregone conclusion, even if it seems like everyone is always on social media.
 Teaching people how to tether to their phone data and helping them access affordable and unlimited data plans or a cloud telephone system are some ways we can use phones to bridge the divide.
 However, this presupposes that everyone has a phone.